Aneutronic fusion: Coulomb barrier

 The Coulomb barrier is the minimum energy required for the nuclei in a fusion reaction to overcome their mutual electrostatic repulsion.
+Once reactants are close enough, they become strongly attracted by the nuclear force, which dominates over the electrostatic repulsion.

 Repulsive force between a particle with charge Z_{1} and one with Z_{2} is proportional to (Z_{1} × Z_{2}) / r^{2}, where r is the distance between them.
 The Coulomb barrier facing a pair of reacting, charged particles depends both on total charge and on how equally those charges are distributed; the barrier is lowest when a low-Z particle reacts with a high-Z one and highest when the reactants are of roughly equal charge.
 Barrier energy is thus minimized for those ions with the fewest protons.

-Once the nuclear potential wells of the two reacting particles are within two proton radii of each other, the two can begin attracting one another via nuclear force.
-Because this interaction is much stronger than electromagnetic interaction, the particles will be drawn together despite the ongoing electrical repulsion, releasing nuclear energy.
-Nuclear force is a very short-range force, though, so it is a little oversimplified to say it increases with the number of nucleons.
-The statement is true when describing volume energy or surface energy of a nucleus, less true when addressing Coulomb energy, and does not speak to proton/neutron balance at all.
-Once reactants have gone past the Coulomb barrier, they're into a world dominated by a force that does not behave like electromagnetism.
+When the two nuclei approach to within ~2 femtometres (~3 proton radii), the attractive strong nuclear interaction between their nucleons becomes appreciable.
+At that range, the nuclear attraction can dominate the remaining Coulomb repulsion and drive the system toward fusion.
+When the fused system has lower mass, the difference is released as nuclear energy $(m_{before} - m_{after})c^2$, carried off by the kinetic energy of resultant fragments.

+More nucleons can give more nuclear binding, because there are more protons and neutrons for the strong force to bind.
+But protons also repel other protons, so adding protons also adds electrical repulsion.
+The neutron/proton ratio matters because nuclei with the wrong ratio are unstable.

 In most fusion concepts, the energy needed to overcome the Coulomb barrier is provided by collisions with other fuel ions.
 In a thermalized fluid like a plasma, the temperature corresponds to an energy spectrum according to the Maxwell–Boltzmann distribution.
 Gases in this state have some particles with high energy even if the average energy is much lower.
 Fusion devices rely on this distribution; even at bulk temperatures far below the Coulomb barrier energy, the energy released by the reactions is great enough that capturing some of that can supply sufficient high-energy ions to keep the reaction going.